Count on Period Nirvana to bring you updated comparisons for menstrual disc brands.

 Unlike menstrual cups, a menstrual discs’s firmness appears to have little noticeable effect.
 Even firmer discs are unlikely to create detectable firmness in your body or apply bladder pressure.
 Attributes such as the shape of the rim and the firmness coupled with the diameter are considerations for staying placed in your body.

 How to Pick a Menstrual Disc Size

 Most people can use discs in the 60 mm – 70 mm diameter range even if they have a low or high cervix.
 If your cervix is super low the Lumma Short or Lumma Medium are good options.
-Average – High Cervix will fit discs like Cora Disc, Nixit, Lumma High or Medium, Ziggy, and Hello Disc.
+Average – High Cervix will fit discs like Cora Disc, Nixit, Lumma High or Medium, Ziggy, Saalt Disc, and Hello Disc.
 If you have a very high cervix the Lumma High and Hello Disc will both offer a longer stem to help you reach and remove your disc.
 If you don’t know your cervix height your chances of still being able to use the disc you purchase are quite high because of how discs sit in the body.

 The Period Nirvana Menstrual Cup and Disc Quiz can recommend a disc tailored to your needs.

 Related Resource: How to Measure Your Cervix Height

 Menstrual Disc Resources